HoTT/HoTT-2019/summer-school.md

 Familiarity with basic ideas and concepts of homotopy type theory will be helpful for all courses.
-We recommend that beginners have a look at the first sections of Egbert Rijke's [course notes](/images/hott-intro-rijke) and/or the [Hoot book](https://hott.github.io/book/nightly/hott-online-1212-g0d25f68.pdf).
+We recommend that beginners have a look at the first sections of Egbert Rijke's [course notes](/images/hott-intro-rijke.pdf) and/or the [HoTT book](https://hott.github.io/book/nightly/hott-online-1212-g0d25f68.pdf).

 For the formalization classes you will need to have the appropriate versions of